-Table 7.24 displays the CASP's 2018 baseline for GA operations, the preferred source of the baseline numbers were derived for each airport, and the breakdown of total GA operations into local and itinerant GA operations.
-According to the FAA, local operations are "airport operations performed by an aircraft that remain in the local traffic pattern... and operations to or from the same airport within a designated practice area within a 20-mile radius of the airport" whereas itinerant operations are defined as "airport operations that land at an airport arrived from outside the airport area, or depart from an airport and leave the airport area".7 Using the determinations previously presented, the 2018 total operations that are used as the baseline for the CASP are presented in the final column.
+Table 7.24 displays the CASP's 2018 baseline for GA operations, the preferred source of the baseline numbers was derived for each airport, and the breakdown of total GA operations into local and itinerant GA operations.
+According to the FAA, local operations are "airport operations performed by an aircraft that remain in the local traffic pattern... and operations to or from the same airport within a designated practice area within a 20-mile radius of the airport" whereas itinerant operations are defined as "airport operations that land at an airport arrived from outside the airport area, or depart from an airport and leave the airport area".
+Using the determinations previously presented, the 2018 total operations that are used as the baseline for the CASP are presented in the final column.
 For GA airports, APA has the highest number of annual GA operations with 335,530 GA operations in 2018.
-FNL leads the commercial service airports with the highest number of annual GA operations system-wide comprising over 1.22 million operations compared to commercial service airports with just over 340,000 GA operations.
+FNL leads the commercial service airports with the highest number of annual GA operations at 92,260.
+Unsurprisingly, GA airports contribute the largest share of total GA operations system-wide comprising over 1.22 million operations compared to commercial service airports with just over 340,000 GA operations.